kora-projects/kora-docs/mkdocs/blog/en/kora-documentation-in-the-ai-era.md

 That changes how framework authors should think about documentation quality.

-## Documentation for Humans and Agents Has Different Failure Modes
+## Documentation for Humans and Agents Has Different Failure Modes { #failure-modes }

 Human readers tolerate some ambiguity because they bring broad judgment.
 An AI agent can amplify ambiguity.